webvitalii/fortify/readme.txt

 = How to test what spam comments were blocked? =

-Blocked spam comments will be stored in the Spam comments section in your admin dashboard.
+You can visit Anti-spam settings page and enable saving blocked comments as spam in the spam section.
-These features are enabled by default.
+To enabled that you need to go to: WordPress admin dashboard => Settings section => Anti-spam Saving blocked comments into spam section is disabled by default.

 = Does plugin block spam from Contact or other forms? =